Tyrn/wei/the-insider-en.typ

      "These people are very dangerous," Shavash shook his head.
-"We have  to smile and tell the world community that the  people who consider Earthmen to be demons  are  no more important  than the people on Earth who spend  their time in mental  institutions  and claim  themselves  to be Napoleons - but I warn you, Terence, that even you don't know how dangerous they are."
+"We have  to smile and tell the world community that the  people who consider Earthmen to be demons  are  no more important  than the people on Earth who spend  their time in mental  institutions  and claim  themselves  to be Napoleons---but I warn you, Terence, that even you don't know how dangerous they are."

      "What are you whispering about?" a committee member asked.